Yousef Kolahdouz: Tehran-Imperial Guard (Iran)

-Yousef went to Tehran in 1974. he was selected as a member of Imperial Guard (Iran) there.
+Yousef went to Tehran in 1974. he was selected as a member of Imperial Guard there.
 He was familiar with Ali Zabetian, a religious man and officer.
 Yousef and his family, by guiding of Ali Zabetain, could rent an apartment in Tehran. the intelligence service of that time, described Yousef as Dianthus, in Persian by the name of "Gole Mikhak".
 Later, Yousef along with Toutiani participated more in political activity against shah regime by the aim of overthrow of the Pahlavi dynasty.
 He also was familiar with Hassan Ayatan Iranian Shia theologian and politician.
 During the Ashura days in 1979 Iran, Kolahdouz took part in political activity against Shah such that was designed as schema against the operation of repressing of demonstrators.
-This schema was to execute forcing group in Imperial Guard (Iran).
+This schema was to execute forcing group in Imperial Guard.
 This group also designed a plan for assassinating the high rank officers of shah.
 During the Lavizan event, killed approximately seventy of officers by corporation of Kolahdouz and his old men namely Hasan Zadeh and Omidi abed. the news on this important event was distributed by Kolahdouz amongst media.
 This enterprise led to lose the repressing operation.
 Kolahdouz along with Namjoo and Hasan Aghareb Parast comprised the first committee in welcoming to Ruhollah Khomeini.
 They also talked about conditions of Army in committee.
 One of the most important discussion was on disbandment of Army.